Aguspy/CalendarApp/README.md

 It is also connected with your google Account so you can easily access every event.
 In the app you can select the desired category with a list of buttons.
 When you read the events in another calendar the categories are marked in the description.
-If two different events interfere each other the app will ask you if you want to discard the event with the lower ranked category.
+If two different events interfere each other, the app will ask you if you want to discard the event with the lower ranked category.